Abdu-Ahmed/MarketSleuth/README.md

 A unified investor dashboard that aggregates traditional and alternative financial data into one seamless web application.
 MarketSleuth is my attempt and my case study of a modern full stack saas project, it provides real-time market data, insider trading filings, dividend and options income projections, sentiment analysis, custom stock scanners, earnings/events monitoring, a trade journal, alerts, user settings, and extensible data-source management.

+you can take a look at the demo here: https://marketsleuth.wuaze.com/

 ## 🏗️ Architecture & Technology Stack

 | Layer | Technology |